Transforming Education and Community Health (TEACH) Track

-- 8-9 blocks on TEACH
+- 10 weeks on TEACH Wards

 Whenever possible, hospitalized TEACH in-patients are followed up by their personal resident physician in the TEACH clinic.
 This experience allows the resident physician to care for patients during their acute illness, during their recovery, and in follow-up care.